PGNY INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Progyny, Inc. And Encourages Investors To Contact The Firm!

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Progyny, Inc. ("Progyny" or "the Company") (NASDAQ: PGNY ).
-Investors who purchased Progyny securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/PGNY .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+26, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Progyny, Inc. (“Progyny” or“the Company”) (NASDAQ: PGNY).
+Investors who purchased Progyny securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/PGNY .

 Investigation Details